 I just want to start by saying that I really love Mexico City.
-It’s colourful and chaotic and ridiculously big, and it’s been our home for the last five years.
-During that time we’ve explored a lot of what this city has to offer families (and in doing so we’ve realised how much more there is to see and do!).
+It’s colourful and chaotic and ridiculously big, and it was our home for nearly six years.
+During that time we explored a lot of what the city has to offer families (and in doing so we’ve realised how much more there is to see and do!).
 Contrary to what you might think, Mexico’s capital is a brilliant place for children with so many sights, activities, parks, museums and more, that they will love.

 The following list of things to do in Mexico City with kids is by no means exhaustive but it includes some of our favourite activities, and some that are on our wish list.
 One note, just remember that most museums are closed on Mondays, as is Chapultepec Park.
 Sights and activities have been divided by neighbourhood, because that seemed the most logical.
 If I’ve missed something, such as your favourite sight or activity, then let me know!

 50 Things to do in Mexico City with Kids

 El Centro Histórico with Kids

 El Zócalo has been the heart of Mexico City since Aztec times when it was the main ceremonial centre of the capital Tenochtitlan.
 Since then it has witnessed the royal proclamations, military parades, Independence ceremonies and more.
 It has also been the setting for celebrations, for protests and, most recently, the opening scene in the James Bond movie, Spectre.
 It’s also known by its formal name, Plaza de la Constitución and is one of the largest city squares in the world.
 At 6pm daily soldiers take down the enormous flag that stands at the centre of the Zócalo; watch from the terrace of the Grand Hotel with a hot chocolate!
 One of the best ways to visit the Zocalo and the Centro is on the Turibus.